-Below are the four main types of tea most commonly offered world-wide.
+Below are the four main types of tea most commonly offered worldwide.
 The many flavored teas on the market all originate from these four.
-(For example, Chai is a black tea flavored with cardamon and other spices.)
+(For example, Chai is a black tea flavored with cardamom and other spices.)
 So, lift that pinkie and fill your cup to the many health rewards listed below:

 If you must bag, though, these bags* allow you to load your own and could be a bridging alternative to better flavor while keeping the mess of loose tea at bay.